jeremenichelli/personal-site/posts/2020-01-17-a-guide-to-react-refs.md

 {% actionLink 'https://codesandbox.io/s/input-modal-example-l2wst' %}

-To achieve this, we’ll pass a second argument to our function and place it in the desired element.
+To achieve this, we'll pass a second argument to our function and place it in the desired element.

-Now, when a parent component passes a ref value, it’s going to obtain the input, which is helpful to avoid exposing internals and properties of a component and breaking its encapsulation.
+Now, when a parent component passes a ref value, it's going to obtain the input, which is helpful to avoid exposing internals and properties of a component and breaking its encapsulation.

 The example of our form that we saw failing at achieving focus will now work as expected.

 ## Conclusion

-We started with a recap on the basic concepts of React and its usage, why we generally shouldn’t break the framework’s model, and why we may sometimes need to.
+We started with a recap on the basic concepts of React and its usage, why we generally shouldn't break the framework's model, and why we may sometimes need to.

 Accessing the DOM through the interface the library exposes helps to maintain the internals of React in place (remember that `setState` contains more logic than just triggering a re-render cycle, like batching updates and in the near future, time slicing).

 Breaking this model with anti-patterns can make later performance improvements in the library useless or even create bugs in your applications.

-Remember to use refs only when there is an implicit function call React can’t handle through its methods.
+Remember to use refs only when there is an implicit function call React can't handle through its methods.

-Also, make sure it doesn’t alter the internal state of the components.
+Also, make sure it doesn't alter the internal state of the components.

 For more information, [read the official React documentation](https://reactjs.org/docs/react-api.html#reactcreateref) about refs.